Preprint

 Figure 2.
 Geometric and topological characterization of the Dendritic Network Model.
 The figure compares a baseline random network (a) with various DNM configurations (b-d) for a 3-layered MLP of size 98 × 196 × 196 with 90% sparsity.
 Each panel shows a coalescent embedding in hyperbolic space (left), the first layer’s adjacency matrix (top right), a bipartite graph representation (bottom right), and key network science metrics: characteristic path length L, modularity (Q), structural consistency ( σ c ), and the power law exponent of the degree distribution ( γ ).
 The network in (b) is a standard DNM model, generated using fixed distributions for all parameters, M = 3 , and α = 1 .
 Panels (c-d) modify this standard configuration by switching a single parameter’s distribution to spatial Gaussian: (c) degree distribution, (d) synaptic distribution.

-Preprints 179036 g002
+Preprints 198704 g002

 Figure 3.
 Representation of the best performing DNM models on image classification.
-The figure compares the best performing DNM architectures on MNIST and Fashion MNIST (a), EMNIST (b), and CIFAR10 (c).
+The figure compares the best performing DNM architectures on MNIST (a), Fashion MNIST and EMNIST (b), and CIFAR10 (c).
 Each panel shows the network’s adjacency matrix (top) and the network’s layerwise representation (bottom).
 Furthermore, each panel exhibits the network’s topological measures: characteristic path length L, modularity (Q), structural consistency ( σ c ), and the power law exponent of the degree distribution ( γ ).

 Figure 3.
 Representation of the best performing DNM models on image classification.
-The figure compares the best performing DNM architectures on MNIST and Fashion MNIST (a), EMNIST (b), and CIFAR10 (c).
+The figure compares the best performing DNM architectures on MNIST (a), Fashion MNIST and EMNIST (b), and CIFAR10 (c).
 Each panel shows the network’s adjacency matrix (top) and the network’s layerwise representation (bottom).
 Furthermore, each panel exhibits the network’s topological measures: characteristic path length L, modularity (Q), structural consistency ( σ c ), and the power law exponent of the degree distribution ( γ ).

-Preprints 179036 g003
+Preprints 198704 g003

 Table 1.
 Image classification accuracy of statically trained, 99% sparse MLPs with different initial network topologies, compared to the fully-connected (FC) model.
 The scores are averaged over 3 seeds ± their standard errors.
 Bold values denote the best performance amongst initialization methods different from CSTI and SNIP.
+Values with "*" perform better than data-informed methods CSTI and SNIP.

 Table 1.
 Image classification accuracy of statically trained, 99% sparse MLPs with different initial network topologies, compared to the fully-connected (FC) model.
 The scores are averaged over 3 seeds ± their standard errors.
 Bold values denote the best performance amongst initialization methods different from CSTI and SNIP.
+Values with "*" perform better than data-informed methods CSTI and SNIP.

 Static Sparse Training